Spectator Locations for the 2023 INTERMOUNTAIN HEALTH IRONMAN 70.3 North american championship st. george

 Watching the start of the race is exciting, but it requires detailed planning.
 There is only one entrance into Sand Hollow State Park and the bike course limits access in and out.
 Because of this, the only way to access the starting area is by riding the mandatory shuttle.
 Shuttling to the Swim Start is mandatory; access by personal vehicles is prohibited on race day.

-Note: To view the Pro Start, we estimate that spectators must be on board a shuttle at the Dixie Center prior to 5:30 a.m.
-To view the Pro Finish at Town Square, spectators must be on board a return shuttle at Sand Hollow before 9:30 a.m.
+Note: To view the Pro Start, we estimate that spectators must be on board a shuttle downtown prior to 6 a.m.
+To view the Pro Finish at Town Square, spectators should be on board a return shuttle at Sand Hollow before 9:30 a.m.
 Arrival times for spectator shuttles are not guaranteed.
 Please account for traffic congestion, parking and walking distances when planning your day.

 Once you’ve arrived at Sand Hollow, make your way to the main boat ramp where athletes start and finish the swim.
 You can line the transition area and the shoreline to watch the athletes enter and exit the water.
 As they exit the water, athletes run from the ramp to where their bikes are mounted in a fenced transition area (T1), toward the north end of the parking lot, then walk their bike to the starting chute before mounting for the bike course.